zimagi/zimagi/docs/readme.rst

 Zimagi System Documentation
 ###########################

-Hello!
-Welcome to the documentation site for the **Zimagi** project, a secure and modular open source distributed data management and processing system built to allow for easy low code development of APIs and functional command processing engines.
+Welcome to this documentation for the **Zimagi** project.
+Zimagi is a secure and modular open source distributed data management and processing system that allows for low-code development of APIs and functional command processing engines.

-This documentation is currently broken up into two main sections.
+This documentation contains two main sections.
 The **Getting Started** section covers general information about the project and instructions for getting up and running with the Zimagi platform quickly and easily.
+This section

 The **Design and Architecture** section provides information on the code design and archictural concepts as well as general reference information for understanding the Zimagi system in more detail, so you can customize for your needs.